Sarthak-Pattnaik/Sarthak-Pattnaik/README.md

 #### **Hi Everyone** 👋

-My name's Jeff (@NoviceCoder777).
+My name's Sarthak (@NoviceCoder777).
 I'm a 16 y/o high school student.

-I know Java and HTML.
+I am currently learning Java, Python and HTML

-Joined GitHub to further enhance my coding skills in Java & other languages and familarise myself with the developer world.
+Joined GitHub to further enhance my coding skills in programming languages and familarise myself with the developer world.

 <!---
 NoviceCoder777/NoviceCoder777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.